-We want to give you the opportunity to get your hands on the guide/s you need.
-So, at LifeSwitch they will be available for ordering, with the last day for ordering being the 25th November.
+We want to give you the opportunity to get your hands on the books you need.
+So, at LifeSwitch they will be available for ordering, with the last day for ordering being the 3rd November.
 Keep an eye out for The Phase Guides desk in the foyer and have a look through our box set of books available for viewing.
-At $20 each, the benefits to your parenting in this stage of your child’s life will be immeasurable.
+The Phase Guides are $20 each and the two new books are $25 each.
+And they are worth every dollar, the benefits to your parenting in this stage of your child’s life will be immeasurable.
 Ordering is simple, just pick up an order form from The Phase Guides desk, fill it out and return to The Hub.
 Payments can be made via eftpos, cash or internet banking.

 - Your order will not be processed until payment has been received.

 - Eftpos is available at the LifeSwitch Café, please note on your form if you paid this way.